bonfiredog/sugarchat/README.md

 ### Widget List

-`addMessage(name, who, text)`
+`addMessage(name, who, text, attach)`
 This adds a new message to a chat, even if you aren't currently reading that chat.
 Use `name` to identify which chat, `who` to define whether it's a message from the `char` or the `player`, and the `text` to set the actual content of the message.
 You can use the `$chattingwith` variable if you want to add a message to the currently-selected character.
+The `attach` is optional (see above).

 **Example:** `<<addMessage "John" "char" "Are you there?">>`

 ---

-`addMessageContact(name, chatimage, firstmessage, who)` This adds a message from a new contact, creating a new chat for them.
+`addMessageContact(name, chatimage, firstmessage, who, attach)` This adds a message from a new contact, creating a new chat for them.
 Works the same as `addMessage`, but remember to set the URL to the `chatimage` for this new character.
 Also remember that the `name` must be unique.
+The `attach` is optional (see above).

 **Example:** `<<addMessageContact "Sirius Ventures" "http://example.com/img/sirius.png" "Is this Henry?
 Your offer is waiting!" "char">>`

 ---

-`addMessageInChat(text, typedelay)`
+`addMessageInChat(text, typedelay, attach)`
 This is used to add a message in the current open chat (no matter which character).
 You set the `text` of the message as usual, and you can also set an optional `typedelay` in seconds, which shows an indicator that the character is typing.
+It may be worth wrapping these in a `<<timed>>` widget, I seem to get better results from this.
+The `attach` is optional (see above).

 **Example:** `<<addMessageInChat "Are you coming out tonight?"
 2s>>`